10 Dog Enrichment Ideas for Your Pup (7 are DIY)

 2. Mental stimulation

-Some dog enrichment activities overlap, such as dog training and hide-and-seek.
-All of them can be interactive and give you a chance to develop a stronger bond with your dog.
+Some of the best dog enrichment activities overlap, such as obedience training and hide-and-seek.
+All of them can be interactive and give you a chance to develop a stronger bond with your dog in a fun way!

-Scent is a communication tool for dogs and they can smell fear, sadness, disease, and so much more through their millions of scent glands.
-Every new place is a prime sniffing locale for your dog, and you can enrich your daily routine by allowing extra sniffing time.
+A dog’s ability to smell is beyond impressive.
+They can smell a drop of diluted essential oil from great distances, for example.
+Scent is also a communication tool for dogs and they can smell fear, sadness, disease, and so much more through their millions of scent glands.
+Every new place is a prime sniffing locale for your dog.

 You probably have many things hanging around your house that you could turn into a dog enrichment activity and provide interactive playtime.
 You’ll encourage your dog to indulge in their natural instincts when you include some of these enrichment ideas in your playtime.